rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ```
 $HOME/.rsyncosx/macserialnumber/
 ```
-### Important

 There is some [important info](/post/important/) about using RsyncUI.
-Please read it befor ceommence the use of RsyncUI.
+Please read it befor commence the use of RsyncUI.

 ### The main menu